-The Old Stagecoach Inn is the genuine article, as its current proprietor, John Barwick, has come to believe.
-For many years there have been stories of strange goings on there, which the new owners had dismissed as products of hyperactive imaginations.
-But as time passed a continuing series of “happenings” has forced them to reconsider.
+The Old Stagecoach Inn is the genuine article, as its former proprietor, John Barwick, has come to believe.
+For many years there have been stories of strange goings on there, which the owners had dismissed as products of hyperactive imaginations.
+But as time passed a continuing series of “happenings” forced them to reconsider.

 These “happenings” are usually benign, more like practical jokes—as though someone or something was having fun with a bewildered housekeeper or guest.
 As often as not, they would occur in broad daylight while people were present, at other times in the dead of night.
 But never was there anything sinister or malicious involved.
 For example, a rocking chair begins to rock suddenly, in an agitated manner, and continues for several minutes with no one near it; items of furniture are moved; beds linens are stripped and neatly folded while the housekeeper is working nearby, and other similar incidents too numerous to mention.
 The only ill effects have been the cleaning staff’s reluctance of to work alone upstairs.

 Not long ago a professional “ghost hunter” came by the inn.
 Having heard rumors of strange phenomena here, his intent was to verify by objective methods the existence of paranormal activity.
 The tool for this purpose was a dowsing instrument.
 In the presence of an extra-sensory energy field, the stick behaves in an unusual, erratic fashion—different from the movement it exhibits near a concealed water source.